FAQs

 I don’t have a group, can I do these studies by myself?

-No, there is nothing girly or specifically female-focused about them, and I consciously aimed to make the questions relatable to anyone.
-They could work in a co-ed group, but I suggest looking at some of the sample lessons (you can find these here and also in the "details" section for each product) and considering if this feels like a good fit for your people.
+No, there is nothing girly or specifically female-focused about them, and the questions will be relatable to anyone.
+They would work well in a co-ed group, but I suggest looking at some of the sample lessons (you can find these here and also in the "details" section for each product) and considering if this feels like a good fit for your people.

 Will you be adding any new/additional studies?